 |

-sandy soil and is seen on waste land, open borders of fields and by the
+and is seen on waste land, open borders of fields and by the roadside.

-roadside.
-It is easily recognized by its tough, twig-like stems, along
+It is easily recognized by its tough, twig-like stems, along which

 shape to the Dandelion.

-early afternoon every bloom is closed.
-Linnaeus used the Chicory in his
+by early afternoon every bloom is closed.
+Linnaeus used the Chicory

-use amongst the ancients was the wild Chicory, since the names by which
+as in use amongst the ancients was the wild Chicory, since the names

-the wild plant is known in all the languages of modern Europe are merely
+by which the wild plant is known in all the languages of modern Europe

-corruptions of the original Greek word.
-Succory was known to the
+are merely corruptions of the original Greek word.
+Succory was

-Romans and eaten by them as a vegetable or in salads, as mentioned by
+known to the Romans and eaten by them as a vegetable or in salads,

-for fodder and especially for the sake of its root, which although woody
+also for fodder and especially for the sake of its root, which although

-roasted, it yields 45 to 65 per cent of soluble extract, whereas roasted
+it yields 45 to 65 per cent of soluble extract, whereas roasted coffee

 The young and tender roots can be boiled and eaten with butter like